 Chedwyn Evans maintains his absolute innocence and his family, friends and many who know the true facts of the case believe that his conviction was a gross miscarriage of justice.

-This website endeavours to re-dress that balance by presenting the evidence to the public in a balanced and accurate way in order that people can assess the salient facts of this case and make their own judgement as to whether the Jury’s decision in this case was a just one.
+For those who only read the media reports, this website endeavours to redress the balance by presenting the evidence in a balanced and accurate manner so that the public can assess the salient facts and make their own judgement.

 From the outset we would like to state that this website in no way seeks to undermine the seriousness of rape or trivialise the suffering that rape victims suffer.
 We recognise that rape is a terrible crime which, if committed, ought to carry a severe sentence.
 This website is not about the severity of the sentence, we are stating that Ched did not commit the crime of rape at all.
 Furthermore, we recognise and acknowledge that in rape cases the anonymity of the victim is a fundamental legal principle that should be upheld and respected.

 When reading this website these fundamental points should be kept in mind: